doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 # Remove the catkin dependency and add ament_cmake
 find_package(ament_cmake REQUIRED)
+# find_package(catkin REQUIRED
+#    COMPONENTS message_generation std_msgs)
+#
 # You specify the individual packages that are required for building like this:
 find_package(builtin_interfaces REQUIRED)
 # Instead of REQUIRED_COMPONENTS std_msgs
 find_package(rosidl_default_generators REQUIRED)
 # Instead of REQUIRED_COMPONENTS message_generation

-# Change message files declaration to a cmake variable instead of the ROS add_message_files(...) custom macro.
+# Change message files declaration to a CMake variable instead of the ROS add_message_files(...) custom macro.
-# You will need to include the name of the folder, since it's no longer implied.
+# You will need to include the name of the folder since it's no longer implied.
 set(msg_files
    "msg/ServoCtrlMsg.msg"
 )